 When to Recycle

-Place your recycling cart at the curb every other week by 7 a.m. on your recycling collection day.
+Place your recycling cart at the curb every other week on your collection day following your Blue or Yellow week schedule; find your recycling collection day .

 View and print recycling collection calendars:

 What to Recycle